CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Introduction

 \section{Introduction}

 AMD's Secure Encrypted Virtualization (SEV) is a security extension for the AMD Virtualization (AMD-V) architecture~\cite{amd:2019:manual}, which allows one physical server to efficiently run multiple guest virtual machines (VM) concurrently on encrypted memory.
 When SEV is enabled, the memory pages used by a guest VM are transparently encrypted by a secure co-processor using an ephemeral key that is unique to each VM, thus allowing the guest VMs to compute on encrypted memory.
-SEV is AMD's ambitious movement towards confidential cloud computing, which is gaining traction in the cloud industry.
-For instance, Google Cloud recently provides SEV-enabled VMs, called Confidential VMs, as its first product of Confidential Computing~\cite{google:2020:sev}.
+SEV is AMD's ambitious movement towards confidential cloud computing, which is gaining traction in the cloud industry \cite{google:2020:sev}.
 Unlike traditional security assumptions in which the trustworthiness of the system software is taken for granted, SEV is built atop a threat model where system software including hypervisor can be untrusted.

 Consequently, such an audacious threat assumption has been examined under the microscope with numerous attacks (e.g.,~\cite{hetzelt:2017:security, du:2017:sevUnsecure, buhren:2017:fault, morbitzer:2018:severed, Morbitzer:2019:extract, Li:2019:sevio, werner:2019:severest}) since its debut in 2017.
 With the assumption of a malicious hypervisor, these attacks successfully compromise the confidentiality and/or integrity provided by SEV's memory encryption by exploiting a number of design flaws, including unencrypted virtual machine control blocks (VMCB)~\cite{hetzelt:2017:security, werner:2019:severest}, unauthenticated memory encryption~\cite{hetzelt:2017:security, du:2017:sevUnsecure, buhren:2017:fault, Li:2019:sevio}, insecure ECB mode of memory encryption~\cite{du:2017:sevUnsecure, Li:2019:sevio}, unprotected nested page tables~\cite{morbitzer:2018:severed, Morbitzer:2019:extract}, and unprotected I/O operations~\cite{Li:2019:sevio}.